 Brought to you by several of New Zealand’s major tertiary education providers, eCampus is leading edge, responsive and puts your needs first.
 Using innovative student analysis and research, we regularly review and adapt our online systems and communications – so the way we work and our exclusive learning portal performs at its best.

 All qualifications gained through eCampus are awarded by one of our providers.
 This means any qualifications you complete online through eCampus are industry recognised, NZQA-accredited and internationally accepted.
 All graduates of eCampus receive their qualification from the institute at which they enrol.

 Programmes are currently offered on the eCampus platform by:

 - Otago Polytechnic (OP)

 - Eastern Institute of Technology (EIT).

-OERu allows users to access learning materials through the openly licensed platform, WikiEducator, and is coordinated by the OER Foundation, an independent, not-for-profit organisation.
-Students worldwide can access high quality learning and research material freely online from a network of recognised universities, polytechnics and community colleges from five continents.
-An open source approach to learning makes it possible for students to share, collaborate and contribute to online content through WikiEducator and other open platforms.
+OERu allows users to access learning materials through WikiEducator, the openly licensed platform.
+It is coordinated by the OER Foundation, an independent, not-for-profit organisation.
+Students worldwide can freely access high-quality learning and research material online from a network of recognised universities, polytechnics and community colleges from five continents.
+An open-source approach to learning makes it possible for students to share, collaborate and contribute to online content through WikiEducator and other open platforms.

-Pathways to achieve formal academic accreditation are provided by Otago Polytechnic to the learner if desired through assessments.
+Pathways to achieve formal academic accreditation are provided by Otago Polytechnic to the learner through assessments, if desired.
 We also offer academic consultation.
-Both of these consultation and assessment services are cost options, and specific costs will vary depending on the individual service.
+Assessment and consultation services are cost options; specific costs will vary depending on the individual service.